-In Figure~\ref{fig:bootstrap_bias}, the bootstrap bias, represented by the gray dashed arrow, appears to be non-negligible in either example.
-Also, note how the shape and width of the bootstrap distribution of $T$ under $\widehat{P}$ (blue solid curve) resembles the true distribution of $T$ under $P$ (red dashed curve) despite the location shift.
-Besides, the distribution of $\widehat{\mu}$ (blue shaded area) is more concentrated than the distribution of $T$, especially in the example of local clustering coefficient, which is supported by our analysis in Section~\ref{section:variance_comparison}.
+In Figure~\ref{fig:bootstrap_bias}, the bootstrap bias, represented by the gray dashed arrow, appears to be non-negligible in both examples.
+Also, the shape and width of the bootstrap distribution of $T$ under $\widehat{P}$ (blue solid curve) resemble those of the true distribution of $T$ under $P$ (red dashed curve), despite the location shift.
+In addition, the distribution of $\widehat{\mu}$ (blue shaded area) is more concentrated than the distribution of $T$, especially in the local-clustering-coefficient example, which is consistent with our analysis in Section~\ref{section:variance_comparison}.

-In Figure~\ref{fig:bias_reduction_plot}, the remaining bias after correction is much smaller than the original bias, as we see this ratio is typically much smaller than 1.
-Besides, this ratio, on average, converges to zero when $\lambda_n$ goes to infinity, which empirically indicates that results like Proposition~\ref{prop:bias_correction_general_subgraph} also hold for many other subgraph-related statistics.
+In Figure~\ref{fig:bias_reduction_plot}, the remaining bias after correction is much smaller than the original bias, as the ratio $|\Delta \mathrm{Bias}|/\mathrm{Bias}$ is typically much smaller than one.
+In addition, this ratio decreases toward zero on average as $\lambda_n$ increases, which empirically suggests that results such as Proposition~\ref{prop:bias_correction_general_subgraph} may also hold for many other subgraph-related statistics.

-In Figure~\ref{fig:bootstrap_CI_example}, the estimated bias, represented by the gray solid arrow, approximates the true bias well in either example.
-The conditional distribution of $\widehat{\widehat{\mu}}$ (orange shaded area) in the second bootstrap layer also approximates the unknown distribution of $\widehat{\mu}$ well, and they are more concentrated than the bootstrap distribution of $T$, especially in the local clustering coefficient example.
-As a result, the bias-corrected interval clearly outperforms the other two types, as it not only covers the truth $\mu(P)$ but also has a width shorter than the one based on the distribution of $T$.
+In Figure~\ref{fig:bootstrap_CI_example}, the estimated bias, represented by the gray solid arrow, approximates the true bias well in both examples.
+The conditional distribution of $\widehat{\widehat{\mu}}$ in the second-level bootstrap (orange shaded area) also approximates the unknown distribution of $\widehat{\mu}$ well.
+Both distributions are more concentrated than the bootstrap distribution of $T$, especially in the local-clustering-coefficient example.
+As a result, the bias-corrected interval clearly outperforms the other two types: it covers the true value $\mu(P)$ while also having a shorter width than the interval based on the distribution of $T$.